1. Complete the FAFSA or MN Dream Act online

 5. Financial aid disbursement and refunds or overages

 Financial aid is disbursed beginning approximately the 17th day of each semester based on enrolled credits and are credited to the account created for you by the university's Financial Management Office.
 Students are required to begin attendance in all courses before financial aid will disburse.
-Financial aid that is over and above the student's tuition, fees and bookstore charge (if applicable) is refunded according to the student's preference utilizing the BankMobile disbursement system.
-Gateway Student Services is available to answer questions about disbursement or refunds of excess aid.
+Financial aid that is over and above the student's tuition, fees and bookstore charge (if applicable) is refunded according to the student's preference with BankMobile Disbursements, a technology solution powered by BMTX, Inc. Gateway Student Services is available to answer questions about disbursement or refunds of excess aid.

 6. Check your financial aid status